ruborg/sevenval-tutorials/web-accelerator/content-optimization.md

 </config>
 ```

-FIT has an advantage over simple static minification: it can remove CSS not applicable to the requesting client, such as vendor prefixes for other browsers, and unused media queries.
+FIT has an advantage over simple build- or deploy-time minification: since it is proxy based, it can remove CSS not applicable to the requesting client, such as vendor prefixes for other browsers, and unused media queries.

 #### Vendor Prefix Removal

 With the `strip-prefixes` option set to `true`, FIT will remove all CSS properties from the stylesheets that make use of vendor prefixes (e.g. `-webkit-` or `-ms-`) which do not match the `css/prefix` [property](https://developer.sevenval.com/docs/current/ress/DC_Props.html) of the requesting client.

-FIT will remove unused prefixes from anywhere in the CSS, whether the prefix is part of a selector or a instruction.
-Additionally, if removal of a seclector or instuction results in no remaining instructions or selectors for a block, then the whole CSS block is removed.
+FIT will remove unused prefixes from anywhere in the CSS, whether the prefix is part of a selector or an instruction.
+Additionally, if removal of a selector or instruction results in no remaining instructions or selectors for a block, then the whole CSS block is removed.

 We can see the effect on our original prefixed CSS.
 The original looks like